-This exclusive Haida Jewellery band is an original design by Warren Smith, master engraver and scholar of Heraldry, Calligraphy and the Haida Formline art style at The Coast Handworks Co. in British Columbia, Canada.
+This exclusive Haida-style ring is an original design by Warren Smith, a non-Native master engraver and scholar of Heraldry, Calligraphy and the Haida Formline art style and proprietor of The Coast Handworks Co. in British Columbia, Canada.

 Featuring the legendary Bear from Haida mythology of the Pacific Northwest Native culture, the thick, heavy ring is cast in silver, gold or white gold from a hand-carved master created using traditional engraving tools and exceptionally deep carving techniques.